banurekhaMohan279/AmazonReviews-Analyser/README.md

 [New link](https://banurekhamohan279.github.io/AmazonReviews-Analyser/)
 [Old Link](https://master.dk28t5is03ldh.amplifyapp.com)

-This project does sentiment analysis with static amazon product reviews and is hosted on AWS Amplify
+This project does sentiment analysis with static [amazon product reviews data set](https://s3.amazonaws.com/amazon-reviews-pds/tsv/sample_us.tsv) and is hosted on AWS Amplify

 Feel free to fork it to showcase your work!